SymfonyCasts/vue/sfcasts/ep1/product-card.md

 or container versus presentational components.

-This pattern says that you should try to organize some components to be smart - components that make AJAX calls and change state - and other components to be dumb - that receive props, render HTML and maybe emit an event when the user does something.
+This pattern says that you should try to organize some components to be smart - components that make Ajax calls and change state - and other components to be dumb - that receive props, render HTML and maybe emit an event when the user does something.